aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 ### Overview

 You can deploy the same infrastructure in multiple AWS [Regions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) and/or multiple AWS accounts using [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).
-With CloudFormation StackSets, you can create, update or delete stacks across multiple accounts and AWS regions with a single operation.
+With CloudFormation StackSets, you can create, update, or delete stacks across multiple accounts and AWS regions with a single operation.
 From an administrator account, you can define and manage a CloudFormation template, and use the template as a basis for provisioning stacks into target accounts or regions of your choice.
 You can also share parameters between stack sets by [exporting and importing output values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html), and establish dependencies in your stack sets.

 Although you can use StackSets to deploy across multiple AWS accounts and regions, in this lab you will focus on learning how to deploy across regions using one account.
 An architecture diagram of the target state is shown next: